Taking the Boardroom to the Metaverse Battlefield

-Steve grew up in a New Jersey suburb surrounded by returned citizen soldiers, sailors, and marines.
-He listened to their stories and developed a lifelong interest in military history, especially the Civil War and World War II.
-As a result of a number of boyhood experiences during which he learned about a long-forgotten hero, Steve became “Citizen Historian” of the 3rd Armored "Spearhead" Division Association.
+Steven L. Ossad is a biographer, independent historian, retired Wall Street technology analyst, and 'writer for hire' focused on leadership, command, and applying historical insights for private company values-based philanthropy, governance, and succession planning.
+He grew up in a New Jersey suburb surrounded by returned citizen soldiers, sailors, and marines of World War II.
+He listened to their stories and developed a lifelong interest in American military history.
+After a number of boyhood experiences when he learned about a long-forgotten hero, Steve became “Citizen Historian” of the 3rd Armored "Spearhead" Division Association.
 Under their auspices Steve co-authored a biography of their wartime commander.
 Major General Maurice Rose: World War II’s Greatest Forgotten Commander, (Taylor Trade Publishing, 2003), tells the story of that boyhood hero, one of the greatest warriors who ever served our country.

-Steve has rapidly established a niche focusing on unknown heroes and battles, inspiring leadership models, and the lessons of command failure.
-He was the recipient of the 2003 Army Historical Foundation Distinguished Writing Award in the Journals and Magazines category, for his article, ”Command Failures: Lessons Learned from Lloyd R. Fredendall,” (Army Magazine, March 2003).
-His most recent article on "Major General John P. Lucas at Anzio: Prudence or Boldness?", Global War Studies, Fall, 2011, was a finalist for the 2011 Army Historical Foundation Award in the Academic Journals and Magazine category.
-Steve's work has also appeared in Army History, World War II Magazine, WW II History, Military Heritage, Military History and America’s Civil War Magazines, Wharton Leadership Digest, as well as the CNBC Guest Author BLOG.
+Focusing on unknown, or under-studied, heroes and battles, inspiring leadership models, and the lessons of command failure, Steve as the recipient of the 2018 Society For Military History Distinguished Book Award, 2014 Army War College General and Mrs Matthew Ridgway Research Award, as well as a 2003 Historical Foundation Distinguished Writing Award for his article, ”Command Failures: Lessons Learned from Lloyd R. Fredendall,” (Army Magazine, March 2003).
+His work on COL David 'Mickey' Marcus led to that officer's recognition as a Distinguished Member of the US Army Civil Affairs Regiment.
+Steve's work has also appeared in Army History, World War II Magazine, WWII History, Military Heritage, Military History, America’s Civil War, Global War Studies, and Army Magazine.

 He holds a BA with Honors in Philosophy from Wesleyan University, an MA degree in the History of Political Philosophy from the New School for Social Research, and an MBA from Harvard Business School.

-Miller grew up in western Kentucky, near Ft.
-Campbell, home of the famed 101st Airborne Division.
+Ed grew up in western Kentucky, near Ft.
+Campbell, home of the 101st Airborne.
 His father served in the Army Air Forces in World War II; his uncle, who enlisted in the pre-war cavalry, was killed in action in Italy.
 Another member of his family received a posthumous Silver Star for heroism in Normandy and yet another was a rifle battalion executive officer in the Southwest Pacific Area of operations.

-A Department of the Army-designated Military Historian, Miller served on active duty from 1980 until 2000.
-This included over six years in Germany and eight years on a variety of assignments on both the Department of the Army Staff and the Army Secretariat staff at The Pentagon.
+A Department of the Army-designated Military Historian, Ed served on active duty from 1980 until 2000.
+This included over six years in Germany and eight years on a variety of assignments on both the Department of the Army Staff and the Army Secretariat staff at the Pentagon.

 His current research interests include U.S. Army and Navy industrial management, production, and logistics during WWII as they related to battlefield performance and results under fire.